Feeding a Dachshund puppy right will require a little bit of research on your part.

 To help make this transition as smooth as possible, you can add probiotics to your pup’s food once a day.

+Probiotics are good gut bacteria that help with digestion.
 Studies have shown that they can be beneficial for your dog in times of stress, food changes, or illness.

 Puppies – especially those of smaller breeds like Dachshunds – have a fast metabolism and are therefore at risk of hypoglycemia if they don’t eat for longer periods of time.

 At the beginning, you will need to distribute your pup’s total daily portion into multiple feedings throughout the day.
+The amount you should be feeding a Dachshund puppy can decrease as your puppy gets older.

 A rough guideline to follow is:

-- 2–4 months of age: 4 meals daily
+- 2–4 months: 4 meals

-- 4–6 months of age: 3 meals daily
+- 4–6 months: 3 meals

-- 6–8 months of age: 2–3 meals daily
+- 6–8 months: 2–3 meals

-- Over 8 months of age: 2 meals daily
+- Over 8 months of age: 2 meals

 As Dachshunds are very active dogs and known for their hearty appetites, we would recommend sticking with 2 meals daily, even as your pooch reaches adulthood.

-What to Feed a Dachshund Puppy
+What to Feed a Dachshund Puppy?

 In general, you get to choose between commercial dog food (either in the form of kibble or wet food, or a combination of both) and a homemade diet (cooked or raw).

 Complete commercial dog foods are balanced, which means that they contain all the nutrients and minerals your pup needs in the right amounts.
+This will ensure your dog’s healthy growth.

 If you choose to feed your puppy on a homemade diet – be it raw foods or cooked meals – it will be your job to ensure that the meals are well-balanced.

-Feeding a Dachshund Puppy Kibble
+Puppy Kibble

 Kibble is by far the most popular and convenient choice of dog food.
+It comes in many different shapes, sizes, and flavors.

 It’s important to choose a kibble that was designed specifically for puppies, preferably for small-breed puppies.

 Kibble for small breeds is smaller and therefore easier to chew and swallow.
+It’s often worth spending a bit more.

+Premium kibble tends to contain a higher quality protein.
 As ingredients in dog food must be listed by amount in descending order, look for a kibble that lists a meat source as the first ingredient.

 Try to avoid brands that contain fillers such as cereals and grains (corn, soy, wheat, and so on).